 This vast and sprawling giant had become a thing to me.
 A one day, some day kind of thing.
 I never felt ready for it.
 Too many health issues telling me not to.
 Acute anxiety.
 Chronic fatigue.
 Heck, two years ago I couldn’t even cross a style without exhausting myself.

 So it wasn’t without a hint of nervousness that I hoisted a truly monstrous rucksack onto my shoulders, looked at the distant whale back of Braeriach on the horizon, and started walking.
 But what if I was wrong?
 What if I actually could?

 Watch: Journey to the Summit

 Beginning from Whitewell at around 2pm, I set off under clear blue skies through the ancient woods of Rothiemurchus.
-The landscape bloomed in late autumn colour; pink heather fragrant on the air.
+The landscape bloomed in late summer colour; pink heather fragrant on the air.
 As I left the woods behind and entered the bottom of the Lairig Ghru the heather gradually gave way to hill grass, turning golden with the first signs of autumn approaching.